Fields

 Field metadata

-web-poet allows to store arbitrary information for each field, using meta keyword argument:
+web-poet allows to store arbitrary information for each field using the meta keyword argument:

 from web_poet import ItemPage, field